hu8813/so_long/README.md

 # so_long

-Welcome to so_long, a 2D game written in C!
+Welcome to so_long, a 2D game written in C which runs both on Mac and Linux!

 ## Requirements